-- 10.2 The jurisdictional determination pursuant to 10.1 will also govern allocation of funds to the Fonds d'aide aux actions collectives, which is entitled to a levy on all claims reviewed by the Superior Court of QuebecError!
-Reference source not found.. - 10.3 Where a Claimant selects Track 2, they will be deemed to have released Canada from all claims arising from their placement(s) in administrative segregation save for the claims made with respect to their Track 2 claim. - 10.4 Track 2 is generally governed by the amounts set out in the following grid and interpreted as set out in 10.5-10.20:
+- class membership in Brazeau or Reddock (whether or not they also assert class membership in Gallone).
+Thereafter, the Claimant may only elect the other Court only with leave of the Court that they initially selected or the consent of the Defendant. - 10.2 The jurisdictional determination pursuant to 10.1 will also govern allocation of funds to the Fonds d'aide aux actions collectives, which is entitled to a levy on all claims reviewed by the Superior Court of Quebec. - 10.3 Where a Claimant selects Track 2, they will be deemed to have released Canada from all claims arising from their placement(s) in administrative segregation save for the claims made with respect to their Track 2 claim. - 10.4 Track 2 is generally governed by the amounts set out in the following grid and interpreted as set out in 10.5-10.20: